The Ultimate Winter Packing List Chicago Edition For 2025

 girl with winter coat standing next to Chicago cloudgate

-Now that you know the winter temperature averages, let’s go over how to dress for Chicago winter by getting a better get idea of how to pack, and what things are important to bring along on your trip to Chicago.
+Now that you know the winter temperature averages, let’s go over how to dress for Chicago winter by getting a better idea of how to pack and what things are important to bring along on your trip to Chicago.

-It’s just a different experience from say, Summer for obvious reasons, but nonetheless, it’s still uniquely beautiful to experience a wintery trip to Chicago.
+It’s just a different experience from, say, Summer for obvious reasons, but it’s still uniquely beautiful to experience a wintery trip to Chicago.

 Looking for things to do while in Chicago and places to eat?
 Why not combine both and sign up for the Chicago Favorites Ultimate Food & Walking Tour!
-Try local Chicago classic dishes, as well as get a lay of the land.
+Try local Chicago classic dishes and get a lay of the land.

 >> Read More: The Best Places To Eat Deep Dish Pizza in Chicago